Sir Christopher Greenwood, GBE, CMG, QC

-His publications include over 120 volumes of the International Law Reports (including some 80 volumes as Joint Editor with the late Sir Elihu Lauterpacht QC), a collection of essays – Essays on War in International Law (2006) – and numerous articles.
+His publications include over 120 volumes of the International Law Reports, a collection of essays – Essays on War in International Law (2006) – and numerous articles.
 He is currently working on a tenth edition of Oppenheim’s International Law.
 Christopher Greenwood was appointed Queen’s Counsel in 1999, made a Companion of the Order of St Michael and St George (CMG) for services to public international law in 2002 and knighted in 2009.
 In June 2018 he was appointed Knight Grand Cross (GBE) for services to international justice.